jalenasquared/popcorn-time/Building-PopcornTime.md

 ```
 Follow the instructions to get setup and running.

-Note: You can always re-run the install script to update to the latest available version as well.
+Note: You can always re-run the install script to update to the latest available version.

 ## Opening the project